2. Offer chores that save energy.

 3. Encourage other modes of transportation.

 Biking and walking are fabulous ways to reduce carbon emissions.
-Encouraging your kid to get on two wheels or to take a family walk to dinner.
-If you have to drive, see if you can carpool with friends or family to cut down on the amount of car time.
+Encouraging your kid to get on two wheels or to take a family walk.

 4. Use reusable diapers when possible.

 Producing disposable diapers costs a lot of energy and emits greenhouse gases.
-While disposable diapers can be totally necessary, using reusable diapers even just a small percentage of the time (perhaps only on the weekends) helps lower our overall consumption and landfill waste.
+While disposable diapers can be totally necessary, using reusable diapers even just a small percentage of the time helps lower our overall consumption and landfill waste.